boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/v3.2.16/angular.md

 ## How to run the sample

-1. Please download the Angular App with ASP.NET Core Application from [here](https://github.com/boldbi/samples/tree/master/v3.2.16/angular).
+1. Please download the [Angular App](https://github.com/boldbi/samples/tree/master/v3.2.16/angular) with ASP.NET Core Application.

 2. Here, the Angular application acts as the client and the ASP.NET Core application acts as the server.
 We need to set the following properties in the `app.component.ts` file as follows.
 ![AppComponent](/static/assets/javascript/sample/images/angular-app-comp.png)